oe4dns/tootgroup.py/README.md

 comfortable with Python scripting and the commandline in general might help if difficulties should appear.

-1. You need an account on any Mastodon instance/server that will act as your group account.
+1. You need an account on any Mastodon or Pleroma instance that will act as your group account.
 Think about if you should mark it as a "Bot".

 2. Run `tootgroup.py` from the command line.

-3. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Mastodon server.
+3. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Mastodon/Pleroma server.
 If it cannot do so, it will tell you and you can retry.
 When successful, `tootgroup.py` will write the configuration to its tootgroup.conf file and read it from there next time you run the script.

    The place for storing configuration is operating system dependent but will be shown during the first-run/setup phase.
 A local tootgroup.conf file placed